njyjn/docs/developing-connectors/sdk/action.md

 ### Output

 Did you notice that some requests were encapsulated in `{ }`, and some were not?
-This will depend on what your endpoint returns and how you would like to map the response to your `output_definition`.
+This will depend on what your endpoint returns and how you would like to map the response to your `output_fields`.
 Typically, most REST endpoints would return a JSON response, whether the request was successful or not.

 Here are two examples.
 In all cases, the SDK expects the last line of the execute block to be a Hash object.